 “Abstracting from nature has unique rewards and challenges” according to Johnson. “— I desire to create mood and emotion by not giving away too much, by implying and suggesting the poignancy of light and the mesmerizing qualities of a world in constant change and flux.
 I believe nature is abstraction in its purest form creating simple beauty and after all that is what remains.”

-Kauai - Hawaii, and Charlotte, NX United States: Contemporary Fine Art.
+Kauai - Hawaii, and Charlotte, NC United States: Contemporary Fine Art.
 Abstract Expressionist.

 Cheryl Johnson is an American Abstract Expressionist painter of eminent artistic talent, creating richly layered canvases filled with calligraphic marks and animated by an unequaled material quality of color.
 She creates rich and profoundly original paintings, drawings, photographs and sculptures that are alluring, spontaneous, and beautiful.